remember-past/scHi-CSim/README.md

     python convert_chr_pos_to_bin.py -p parameters.txt -i combine_data\chr_pos -o combine_data\bin_pairs  -r resolution
 ### 6. Creating simulation with your own data
-1. Follow section 1 "Preparation" to download scHi-CSim repository and install essential software.
+1. Follow section 1 "Preparation" to download scHi-CSim repository and install essential modules.
-2. Download or prepare your own single-cell Hi-C sequencing data (chr_pos files).
+2. Download or prepare your own single-cell Hi-C sequencing data (chr_pos format).
+Put the single-cell Hi-C data in _raw_data_ folder determined in "parameter.txt" file.
+Each cell should be placed in a separate folder under _raw_data_.
+Then, as in the example, put the basic information of the data under the _cell_base_info_ folder, which contains _cell_name_list.txt_, _chr_length_, _fragment_num_.
+If you choose to independently specify the simulation information of each cell in "parameter.txt" file, you also need to provide an additional corresponding files, such as _each_cell_fragment_interaction_number.txt_, _each_cell_replicates_number.txt_ and _each_cell_replicates_number.txt_.
+All the above files are tab-separated.
+3. Generate the _cell_cell_distance.txt_ file according to our pre-process guidelines and put it under the _features_ folder.
+4. Designate folder's name of _sim_data_ in "parameter.txt" file for this run.
+After running _simulating.py_ scripts, the simualted cell will be placed in _sim_data_ folder.
+Note that the name of _sim_data_ should be different in order to avode the overlaps of results.
+5. Create the _merger_cell_name_list.txt_ upder _merge_data_ folder.
+Then run _merge_cell.py_ scripts to generate merged Hi-C files for downstream analysis.
+We also supply a script, convert_chr_pos_to_bin.py, to convert the chr_pos file to bin_pars file.